 Staff shall communicate with business owners and residents in the area as information becomes available.
 Please do not hesitate to contact the Department of Public Works 419.627.5829 with any questions or concerns.

-UPDATE - Water Street between Shelby and Lawrence Streets will be closed starting Monday, April 27.
-Traffic will be detoured down Decatur Street to Market Street.
+UPDATE - Water Street between Shelby and Lawrence Streets is closed and traffic is being detoured down Decatur Street to Market Street.
 Access to the Shelby Street Boat Ramp and businesses in this area will be maintained.